Northwestern University Trademark Licensing Policy

 - Trademark Licensing Office

 - A license is required for any individual, organization, or company wishing to reproduce Northwestern University's name or trademarks for a commercial or non-commercial venture.
+Northwestern has partnered with the Collegiate Licensing Company and CLC International to coordinate its licensing agreements.
 Licensees and merchants must obtain approval for each use of the University's name and marks on a per product, per design basis.

 - The trademarks of Northwestern University may not be incorporated into the name or mark of any commercial company.
 Permission is required for the name or marks of the University to be incorporated into the name or mark of any organization.